srenner/rom-repo/RomRepo.web/README.md

 # RomRepo.web

-Frontend to view and manage your library via connection to the RomRepo.console project
+Frontend to view and manage your library via connection to the RomRepo.service project

 ## Recommended IDE Setup